tarikbouari/Awesome-book-ES6/README.md

 # Awesome-book

 ## Description

-> This project has been assigned to us by microverse.
+> Awesome-book is an online library website where a user can store a collection of books.
+Differents book can be added and removed.
+Built with JavaScript using Dom
-> Awesome-book is a online library website were can be stored a collection of books.
-Different book  can be added and removed.
+> This project has been assigned to me by microverse.

 ## Built With
 - Languages: HTML5, CSS5, JavaScript